9dots/devy/devy-minecraft/turtles.md

 # building with turtles

 ##### Learning Goals
-By the end of the lesson, students will be able to:
+By the end of the lesson, students will be able to loop through:
-  - Produce code
+  - Produce and revise code
   - Predict the outcome of code
-  - Explain the code output
+  - Test code

 ---
 ###### Classroom norms